The average American should expect to live about 78.7 years, according to the Centers for Disease Control and Prevention.

 15. Pay with cash

 Using cash automatically makes you spend less compared with using plastic.
-An oft-quoted Dun & Bradstreet study concluded that people spend 12% to 18% more when using credit cards instead of cash.
+A commonly cited Dun & Bradstreet study concluded that people spend 12% to 18% more when using credit cards instead of cash.

 Reasons for this pattern may include the psychological difficulty of parting with cash or the desire to avoid schlepping back to the ATM to reload your wallet.
 Whatever the reason, it works.